snovakovic/wiggle/README.md

   **/
   var wiggle = Wiggle.init([{
       minWidth: 992, // Default unit is px.
 Same as writing '992px'
-      name: 'desktop' // Unique name by witch we listen to layout changes.
-Can be any string but have to be unique for each screen.
+      name: 'desktop' // Unique name based on which we can create subscriptions.
+Name can be any string that is valid JS object property name and it have to be unique for each screen.
     }, {
       minWidth: '768',
-      maxWidth: '62em', // We can combine different measurements units.
-That does not mean we should!
+      maxWidth: '62em', // We can combine different measurements units but it does not mean we should!
       name: 'tablet'
     }, {
       maxWidth: 767,